dividedbyzeroco/wander-cli/readme.md

 In terms of the `Migrations` standard for databases, the convention is to always have `up` and `down` methods.

-The purpose of the `up` method is to commit the changes you want to apply for the database.
-Conversely, it is required that you undo everything that you performed in the `up` method inside the `down` method.
+The purpose of the `up` method is to commit the changes you want to apply to the database.
+Conversely, it is required that you undo everything that you performed, inside the `down` method.

-The reason why this practice is maintained is that it allows you, to some extent, recover from a breaking change that was executed accidentally.
+The reason why this practice is observed is that it allows you, to some extent, to recover from a breaking change that was executed accidentally.
 Also, it allows you to ensure consistency when changing between database versions.

 Do note, however, that unless a `seed` option is defined inside the methods, any data that was __cleared__ or __dropped__ will be __lost__ forever.

 # Transactions

 For `wander`, all migrations are executed as a single transaction.
-That means the MigrationOptions you used will not be fired until the processor has gone through all of them.
+That means the [MigrationOptions](#migrationoptions-object) you used will not be fired until the processor has gone through all of them.

-That also means that if anything goes wrong, the scripts will be rolled back (except for cases where database auto-commits occur.
-See the corresponding manuals of your databases for more information).
+That also means that if anything goes wrong, the scripts will be rolled back (except for cases where database auto-commits occur).
+See the corresponding manuals of your databases for more information.